GersbachKa/1DQuantumWell/README.md

 # 1DQuantumWell
-A numerical approach to solving arbitrary wells using numerical methods
+A numerical approach to solving arbitrary wells